 In fact, the Ichimoku Kinko Hyo is not just an indicator, it is more like a system.
 Specifically, it's a candle-based, trend-following system.
 It is unusual because it forecasts future levels of support and resistance, instead of only gauging momentum.
 This feature beats the inherent lagging issue that other momentum indicators suffer.
 Want to know the best part?
 It does it all on one single-glance, equilibrium chart.
 Plotting several indicators on one chart allows you to see whether a market is in or out of equilibrium.
 Equilibrium is the balance between supply and demand (i.e. the two primary forces moving the market).
 Hence, Ichimoku is more self-contained than most indicators.

 Ichimoku consists of five lines on one chart.

 As with any indicator, it's better to find out first-hand what works for you rather than taking someone else's word for it.
-Admiral Markets demo trading account is a perfect training ground for determining the indicator's effectiveness in a risk-free environment.
-Also, don't miss out on our guide for other important Forex indicators.
+Admiral Markets' demo trading account is a perfect training ground for determining the indicator's effectiveness in a risk-free trading environment.